Crude oil inventory data

 The recent spike in the inventory spread has seen crude oil prices drop below the crucial $50 level.
 A further rise in the inventory spread will likely push crude oil prices even lower.

-Crude oil price movements are important for oil-weighted stocks, so any increase in the inventory spread could impact energy stocks in your portfolio.
+, so any increase in the inventory spread could impact energy stocks in your portfolio.
 The impact of the inventory spread on energy stocks could consequently also affect broader market indexes such as the S&P 500 Index (SPY)(IVV)(SPX-INDEX) and the Dow Jones Industrial Average (DIA) (DJIA-INDEX).

 Crude oil inventories that exceed their historic averages are also important for ETFs such as the United States Brent Oil ETF (BNO), the PowerShares DWA Energy Momentum ETF (PXI), the Energy Select Sector SPDR ETF (XLE), the Guggenheim S&P 500 Equal Weight Energy ETF (RYE), and the ProShares UltraShort Bloomberg Crude Oil (SCO).